 I mean seriously, check out this before and after picture of the exact same area!
 Shocking, isn't it?

-If I needed a new vacuum cleaner because the old one stopped working, I would store the new one upstairs in the cleaning closet and put the old one in the basement… you know “just in case”.
+If I needed a new vacuum cleaner because the old one stopped working, I would store the new one upstairs in the cleaning closet and put the old one in the basement “just in case”.
 If the pantry was getting too “filled up” with appliances that I rarely used, I solved the problem by storing them in the basement.
 Kids toys that they never played with?
 Basement.
 School projects that we wanted to keep around?
 Basement.
 New shoes?
 Keep the box they came in down in the basement.
 Cute shopping bag?
 Keep it around in the basement.

 On and on and on.

 My husband and I started by spending a few hours in the basement together on Saturday afternoon- sorting through the big furniture items and discussing how we could better store things.
-We also made an agreement right up front, that if I decided the item should go- either through donation or trash- that Steve wouldn't question the decision.
+We also made an agreement right up front, that if I decided the item should go, either through donation or trash, that Steve wouldn't question the decision.
 He gave me “carte blanche” to conquer the clutter!

 After that first weekend, I tried to devote an hour or two just a few afternoons a week to tackle one small area of the basement at a time.
 In order to stay focused I would start in one “section” and work my way from the left to the right, touching every single item, every box, and every bin.
 Nothing was left until “later”.
 Every item was dealt with as I came to it.

 I found that working in 1-2 hour bursts and then walking away from the project when I started to become sluggish with my decision making was the best course of action.
-If I started to linger in my emotional attachment to an object, then I knew it was time to take a break and return to the project with a fresh perspective tomorrow.
+If I started to linger in my emotional attachment to an object, then I knew it was time to take a break and return to the basement declutter project with a fresh perspective tomorrow.

 Ahhh- the delight of the purge piles!

-However, tackling the sale of that stuff feels a little “outside the scope” now- and as I declutter the rest of the house and work to maintain a decluttered home I will continue to find items that I plan to sell.
-So I created a space in the basement to store that stuff, as well as the packing materials that I will need to ship the items, all in one space until I am ready to tackle that project.
+However, tackling the sale of that stuff felt “outside the scope” right now- and as I declutter the rest of the house and work to maintain a decluttered home I will continue to find items that I plan to sell.
+So I created a space in the basement to store these items, as well as the packing materials that I will need to ship them, all in one place until I am ready to tackle that project.

 I used Good Donor to help me locate charities that accepted donations of the items that I wanted to give away- furniture, lamps, books, kitchen items, and so on.
 And I was able to schedule a pick up day and time online that worked for me.

 And finally some junk is just truly junk that needs to go out with the trash.
 We bagged up about 7 large black trash bags of stuff.
 And man- does it feel good now that all of this stuff is out of our basement!